PhilJG/baybayin/journal.md

 Sequence and reviewed properties are both saving in localStorage as true Woohoo!
 I think it is becuase I moved localStorage.setItem to index.js(the last js folder) because the properties where changed in that folder.
 Now localstorage will be set only after the first letter is reviewed as a multiple choice question.

-Review 138 index.js if reivewed is true (contine or break?) since this is not a loop I cant use those.
+Review 138 index.js if reivewed is true (continue or break?) since this is not a loop I cant use those.
 How do I run the function again if the reviewed value is true?

 Oct 8
 Worked around the issue from Oct 2nd, generatedLetter() was called in nBtn.EventListener(index.js) as well as in modal.js.
 I have set the modal to display noneto simplify things for now.